-Russian trolls were reportedly ordered to watch “House of Cards” to turn Americans against their own government | Fast Company
+Russian trolls were reportedly ordered to watch “House of Cards” | Fast Company

-Russian trolls were reportedly ordered to watch “House of Cards” to turn Americans against their own government
+Russian trolls were reportedly ordered to watch “House of Cards”

 Individuals who worked for Putin’s Internet Research Agency in St. Petersburg were required to watch the hit Netflix series to help them craft messages to “set up the Americans against their own government,” reports Yahoo News.
 The information comes from an alleged troll going by the name of “Maksim” who says he worked in the agency’s elite English language department.
-The troll, who said he worked at the IRA in 2015 said their main message was to focus on the Clinton’s past scandals and stoke discontent about President Obama and the U.S. government.
+The troll, who said he worked at the IRA in 2015, said their main message was to focus on the Clinton’s past scandals and stoke discontent about President Obama and the U.S. government.
 “We had a goal to set up the Americans against their own government.
-To cause unrest, cause discontent [and] lower [President] Obama’s rating,” the troll told a Russian news agency.
+To cause unrest, cause discontent, [and] lower [President] Obama’s rating,” the troll told a Russian news agency.
 As Yahoo reported:

-“You were given a list of media that you had to monitor and comment on — New York Times, Washington Post,” he added.
+“You were given a list of media that you had to monitor and comment on–New York Times, Washington Post,” he added.
 The trolls were required to look through thousands of comments on the publications’ articles.
 “It was necessary to look through all this and understand the general trend, what people were writing about, what they are arguing about,” he said.
 “And then get into the dispute yourself to kindle it, try to rock the boat.”

 The trolls were even measured by “how much you got ‘likes.’
 The comment was supposed to provoke a discussion.”